Migrations: A Global, Interdisciplinary, Multi-Species Examination

 Einaudi Center Migrations faculty fellows Gunisha Kaur and Steve Yale-Loehr will discuss how the coronavirus crisis is affecting immigrants, asylum seekers, and refugees, including new healthcare, public benefits, and detention policies these populations face.
 They will also share from their ongoing project, "Advancing the health of refugee and immigrant populations by increasing knowledge of legal rights through digital tools."

 Migrations and One Health: Human, Animal, and Environmental Interactions and Emerging Diseases

 - Gen Meredith, Associate Director, Cornell University Master of Public Health program

 - View the Meredith lecture (October 21, 2020)

-Cornell Public Health faculty are convening a series of working meetings with students and researchers from Cornell peer institutions to explore the conditions that allow for emerging communicable diseases.
-Grounded in One Health and Planetary Health paradigms (how humans interact with, influence, and are influenced by our natural environments, including the health of animals), the team is using outbreak case studies of the past and present to understand root causes, and to develop shared recommendations and action plans for the future that consider intersecting factors such as wildlife trade and management, food system drivers and consequences, cultural norms, public health and regulatory systems, and multi-national systems strengthening opportunities.
+Cornell Public Health faculty convened a series of working meetings with students and researchers from Cornell peer institutions to explore the conditions that allow for emerging communicable diseases.
+Grounded in One Health and Planetary Health paradigms (how humans interact with, influence, and are influenced by our natural environments, including the health of animals), the team used outbreak case studies of the past and present to understand root causes, and to develop shared recommendations and action plans for the future that consider intersecting factors such as wildlife trade and management, food system drivers and consequences, cultural norms, public health and regulatory systems, and multi-national systems strengthening opportunities.

 - Wendy M. Erb, Visiting Scientist and American Association of University Women Postdoctoral Fellow with the Center for Conservation Bioacoustics, Lab of Ornithology